Recruitment for Diversity

 In light of changes in the nation’s population, building a diverse workforce is a strategy that makes good sense.
 A more diverse workforce can help create an environment that is welcoming to diverse patrons and, in a profession which sees new challenges and opportunities, a diverse workforce can help ensure that diverse perspectives and skills are part of the library’s decision-making.

 Recruiting a diverse workforce can be a challenge, especially in the library profession.
 Several of the key constituencies for creating a diverse workforce are significantly underrepresented in the profession.
-According to the 2006 “Diversity Counts” report, ethnic minorities account for just over 10% of the total population of credentialed librarians.
-Individuals who identify as having a disability account for just 4% of the total population of credentialed librarians.
+According to the 2012 “Diversity Counts” report, ethnic minorities account for just over 12% of the total population of credentialed librarians.
+Individuals who identify as having a disability account for less than 4% of the total population of credentialed librarians.

 Among the most common recruitment challenges which institutions face are poor access to networks of diverse professionals, interview methods that fail to demonstrate a commitment to diversity, and hiring processes which do not allow for adequate time to develop diverse candidate pools.

 Providing an equitable application process benefits the entire applicant pool.
 Some current criteria and practices may be unnecessarily screening out viable candidates.
 Provided below are strategies which can help improve the application process for staff and applicants, helps increase the available pool of applicants, and provide a fair and equitable selection process.